 Our school is set in a beautiful location, with fields and woods nearby.
 It has its own pond and vegetable garden where the children can pond dip or join the gardening club.
 We make full use of the countryside in our outdoor education programme, including our woodland classroom in Foundation and Key Stage 1.
 Yattendon village is part of the Yattendon Estate; the school maintains close links with the Estate through membership of the Governing body and through its charitable trust, the Waterhouse Trust.

 We are very proud of our school and our prospectus provides a clear, concise view of our organisation, our Christian ethos and everything that we have to offer.
 It confirms that everyone associated with the school is fully committed to improving the opportunities for the children in our care.
 Children are at the heart of everything that we do.
 We believe that every child is an individual and has a unique offering to the school and the community in which they live.We believe that by having the highest standards and expectations, we will build on individual strengths through a rich and varied curriculum.
 We enable children to discover and respect themselves so they will be better equipped to respect and value others around them.
 We encourage children to live by strong moral and spiritual values.

 We choose to utilise our budget to achieve generous staffing levels as we consider this to be of primary importance, particularly in the early years.
 As a church aided school, we also receive part of our funding from the Oxford Diocese.
 We currently have in excess of 50 hours of learning support assistant time in the classroom.
-We aim to ensure that all children have support every morning for literacy and numeracy.
+We aim to ensure that all children have support every morning for English and Maths.
 Additional hours are then allocated as appropriate.
 We welcome the involvement of parents in the classroom.
-We currently have parental support with clubs, reading, and supporting to run our new library.
+We currently have parental support with clubs, reading, and supporting to run our library.